shm379/laravel-media/README.md

 ### Associate media with a model

-In order to associate a media item with a model, you must first include the `Optix\Media\HasMedia` trait.
+In order to associate a media item with a model, you must first include the `Shm379\Media\HasMedia` trait.

 ```php
 class Post extends Model